 Spark Mail — Team Email Done Right

 Spark Mail by Readdle has quietly become one of the more capable AI email clients, especially for teams.
 Its "+AI" features include reply drafts, email summaries, and tone adjustment — you can take a blunt two-line reply and ask Spark to make it "more professional" or "friendlier" before sending.
-During testing, the tone adjustments were hit-or-miss (the "friendly" setting sometimes veered into the uncanny), but the summary feature worked reliably on long threads.
+The tone controls are useful but inconsistent (the "friendly" setting can drift into something that reads a little artificial), whereas the thread-summarisation feature is the more dependable of the two on long email chains.

 Where Spark genuinely differentiates is collaboration.
 Shared inboxes, internal comments on email threads, delegated replies, and shared drafts make it a lightweight alternative to a full helpdesk tool.
 If your team has a shared info@ or support@ address that doesn't justify Zendesk, Spark handles it well.